philips-software/amp-embedded-infra-lib/README.md

 # EmbeddedInfraLib (EmIL)

-**Description**: EmbeddedInfraLib is a set of C++ libraries and headers that provide heap-less, STL like, infrastructure for embedded sofware development.
+**Description**: EmbeddedInfraLib is a set of C++ libraries and headers that provide heap-less, STL like, infrastructure for embedded software development.

 ## Dependencies